 - Written assignment, 32 hoursThe exam is strictly individual

 - Exam registration requirements

-5 out of 6 weekly assignments must be satisfactorily completed in order to qualify for the exam.
+5 out of 6 weekly assignments must be approved in order to qualify for the exam.

 - All aids allowed

 - Censorship form

 Several internal examiners